AksharVijay/SurveyApp/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Pokedex

+This project is a simple frontend that building a Survey App.

+## Technologies Used

+    React Hooks
+    JavaScript

 ## Available Scripts